krfreak/cwdt-faq/content/faq/gem_links.md

 Important: Summon Skeletons has to be in the top left socket.
 You also need to make sure your Skeletons don't die so either make them super tanky or get a medium cluster jewel with Blessed Rebirth.

-Summon Skeletons 11 - Forbidden Rite 1 - Normal CWDT 5
+Summon Skeletons 11 - Forbidden Rite 1 - CWDT 5

 #### With 52% CDR